ChaoZhang173/1D-peloton/README.md

 Other schemes maybe added in the future.

 ## Data Structure:
-STL List
+STL List.
-Consider testing speed/memory using vector
+Consider testing speed/memory using vector.

 ## Usage: